turtler12/Muon/README.md

 ## Hyperparameter tuning

-If you're replacing an already-tuned AdamW with Muon, the only thing you should need to tune is Muon's learning rate.
+If you're replacing an already-tuned AdamW with Muon, *the only thing you should need to tune is Muon's learning rate.*
 In particular, the momentum 0.95 should be generally close to optimal.
+The AdamW parameters should be set to whatever you were already using.

 The biggest gains over AdamW should be expected when training with a large batch size.